Spark Grants - Mental and Behavioral Health

 GIVE TO THE CAUSE.

-Help us give more to this issue and raise awareness in February 2017 by making a tax-deductible gift with our PayPal account.
+Help us give more to this issue and raise awareness all year long by making a tax-deductible gift with our PayPal account.
 LVCF donor-advised funds can provide support with a simple email request.

 Learn more about Mental & Behavioral Health by viewing the stats below, and viewing the five finalist videos for LVCF Spark Grants.